-Okay, it’s hasn’t got the street cred of an N. Lee or Bun Bun, but the Pho Nom juggernaut gained momentum for a reason.
-And that reason is one of the most insane banh mi anywhere in Melbourne: the crispy fried chicken with Sriracha mayo.
-It began as a special back in 2015, but within a few weeks Pho Nom realised they’d accidentally created some sort of legally addictive superfood, and added it to the permanent menu.
-We’re talking gnarly fried chicken bits with pickled carrot, cucumber, chilli, coriander, crispy fried onion bits, all lathered in zingy Sriracha sauce.
-It’s not traditional, but after one bite you really aren’t going to care.
+The Pho Nom juggernaut gained momentum for a reason.
+And that reason is their crispy fried chicken banh mi with Sriracha mayo.
+It began as a special back in 2015, but within a few weeks, Pho Nom realised they’d accidentally created some sort of superfood and added it to the permanent menu.
+We’re talking fried chicken bits with pickled carrot, cucumber, chilli, coriander, and crispy fried onion bits, all slathered in zingy Sriracha sauce.

-If you live near Smith St, you’re either Team N-Lee or Team Sunny’s.
-The two Vietnamese bakeries are very similar.
-Both do cheap bread, pies, grilled meat and sandwiches and churn out some of Melbourne’s best banh mi on an industrial scale.
+If you live near Smith Street, you’re either Team N-Lee, Team Sunny’s or Team Trang.
+The three Vietnamese bakeries are very similar.
+All three do cheap bread, grilled meat and sandwiches and churn out some of Melbourne’s best banh mi on an industrial scale.
 Which one you favour is down to personal taste.
-For us, it's really too close to call.
+For us, it's too close to call.
 Sunny's bread has that classic crust, the grilled pork is always juicy, and they go heavy on the carrot, grilled onions and coriander.
-Service with a smile guaranteed, too.
-These bad boys used to be an insane $3.50 a pop, but thanks to our old mate Inflation they’ve climbed above a fiver.
-What a world we live in…

 Saigon St Eats

-This Balaclava gem is known for its knock-out pho (they use a secret family recipe that’s carried them to soup success in Paris, Amsterdam, Saigon, and now Melbourne).
-But the banh mi are nothing to sniff at either.
+This gem is known for its knock-out pho (they use a secret family recipe that’s carried them to soup success in Paris, Amsterdam, Saigon, and now Melbourne).
+But the banh mi is nothing to sniff at either.
 Fresh-baked French baguettes with carrots, pickled daikon, onions and a Saigon Eats ‘special sauce’.
-The grilled chicken or pork are both good, and you should probably double-down with a plate of chicken & prawn spring rolls, served piping hot with lettuce cups, Vietnamese basil and dipping sauce.
-Vegos take heart: there’s a salt & pepper fried tofu banh mi to keep the food envy at bay.
+The grilled chicken or pork are both good, and you should probably double down with a plate of chicken & prawn spring rolls, served piping hot with lettuce cups, Vietnamese basil and dipping sauce.
+And for a vegetarian option, there’s a salt & pepper fried tofu banh mi.

 Bun Bun Bakery

 The OG of Melbourne Vietnamese cuisine.
-These guys were making banh mi before it was cool, and they’ll keep on making them even if a comet hits the earth and we descend into anarchy and cannibalism (probably).
-Bun Bun churn out over 700 banh mi a day, and there’s always a steady queue outside at lunchtime—hungry diners impatiently waiting to tuck into a BBQ pork with extra coriander (all for under $5 bucks).
+These guys were making banh mi before it was cool.
+Bun Bun churns out over 700 banh mi a day, and there’s always a steady queue outside at lunchtime—hungry diners impatiently waiting to tuck into a BBQ pork.
 This place is the epitome of old-school Melbourne eats.
 It’s not flashy or trendy.
 It doesn’t try to be cool.
 It just knows how to make incredible Vietnamese food, and makes a lot of it.
-Who’s up for a Springvale road trip?

-Also known as Chapel St’s best hangover cure, these banh mi are not your traditional sort.
-N Tran has opted for a softer rye roll over the Viet-French baguette, whose crustiness (delicious as it is) does sometimes chainsaw the roof of your mouth.
+Also known as Chapel St’s best hangover cure, this banh mi is not your traditional sort.
+N Tran has opted for a softer rye roll over the Viet-French baguette.
 The fillings are Western-orientated too: think beetroot, cheddar cheese, sundried tomatoes and roasted mushrooms.
-The purists will roll their eyes and dismiss N. Tran as a Prahran/South Yarra cop-out, but we’re here to tell you these rolls are bloody tasty.
-One more thing: always go the ‘pork sauce’.
-Pro tip.
+The purists will roll their eyes and dismiss N. Tran as a Southside cop-out, but we’re here to tell you these rolls are bloody tasty.
+One more thing: always go with the ‘pork sauce’.
+Pro-tip.

 Nguyen’s Hot Bread

 Two words: pork crackling.
 Four more words: in a banh mi.
 Yep, you read that right.
-Nguyen’s does a pork crackling banh mi that comes with fresh roast pork, a fluffy-white baguette, a good lug of soy, house-made mayo and all the usual banh mi suspects.
-The crackling and pork combo is ludicrously good, and the cucumber, carrot and coriander help cut through any greasy meat-guilt you may be feeling.
-They also smash out an all-day brekky menu if you want to mix your cuisine.
-Chasing a roast pork banh mi with a bacon and egg roll might just be the best idea we’ve ever had #YOLO.
+Nguyen’s does a pork crackling banh mi that comes with fresh roast pork, a fluffy-white baguette, a good lug of soy, house-made mayo and all the usual banh mi toppings.
+The crackling and pork combo is ludicrously good, and the cucumber, carrot and coriander help cut through the grease.
+They also smash out an all-day brekky menu; chasing a roast pork banh mi with a bacon and egg roll might just be the best idea we’ve ever had.

 Hiding in plain sight on one of Footscray’s busiest strips, this place doesn’t look like much, but then that’s kind of the case with most of Melbourne’s best banh mi joints.
-They focus on food more than marketing, so it’s easy to dismiss them from the street.
-In the case of To’s, that would be a big mistake.
-Give the grilled chicken a miss and stick to the BBQ pork: it’s not too salty, and it comes with meaty pate, pickled veg and pork floss to boot.
-The rolls always come with a big smile (which isn’t always the case at other bakeries), and you can upgrade to ‘extra meat’ for a cheeky $1.50.
+To’s has created one of the best banh mi Melbourne has.
+It’s not too salty, and it comes with meaty pate, pickled veg and pork floss to boot.
+The staff are always friendly, and you can upgrade to ‘extra meat’ for $1.50.
 Highly recommended.

-We couldn’t include Sunny’s and not N. Lee, right?
+We couldn’t include Sunny’s and not N. Lee.
 This place is a Smith Street staple for a reason.
-The combo of perfectly baked baguette, warm homemade pate and margarine, topped with grilled pork and tonnes of veg is an absolute winner, and the lunchtime queues prove that N. Lee do it better than most.
-The prices are cheap (around $5.80 for a pork roll these days) and the banh mi always come with a dusting of crispy shallots on top.
-Just remember to bring cash: there’s nothing worse than getting to the front of an N. Lee queue and holding out Visa like a chump.
-Whether you go Sunny’s or N. Lee at the end of the day doesn’t matter—either way you’re going to walk away with a great lunch.
-Tuck in.
+The combo of perfectly baked baguette, warm homemade pate and margarine, topped with grilled pork and tonnes of veg is an absolute winner, and the lunchtime queues prove that N. Lee does it better than most.
+The prices are cheap and always topped with a dusting of crispy shallots makes this a must for a couple of the best banh mi Melbourne on rotation.

 Nhu Lan Bakery

-Last but definitely not least, we have Nhu Lan in Footscray.
-To's nearby neighbour.
-With one bakery on Victoria Street in Richmond (known as the street pho/ real pho) and the other just past Footscray station, Nhu Lan makes some of Melbourne’s best authentic banh mi.
-Offering nine classic varieties including mixed ham and shredded or BBQ pork, Nhu Lan’s brightly dressed employees efficiently fill their sponge-like, snow-white baguettes with coriander, shallots, pickled carrots, cucumber, and chilli.
-Always happy to modify a banh mi to your liking, vegetarians will be more than pleased with Nhu Lan’s flavour-heavy salad banh mi.
+No list of Melbourne’s best banh mi would be complete without, Nhu Lan.
+With one bakery on Victoria Street in Richmond and the other just past Footscray station, Nhu Lan makes some of Melbourne’s best authentic banh mi.
+Offering nine classic varieties including mixed ham and shredded or BBQ pork, this is one of the best banh mi Melbourne has to offer.
+Always happy to modify the fillings to your liking, vegetarians will be more than pleased with Nhu Lan’s flavour-heavy salad banh mi.
 This is one not to be missed in 2023.